EmilioGall/vite-boolfolio/README.md

-Here is the README.md file for the "vite-boolfolio" project:

 # Vite Boolfolio

 A simple Vue.js project built with Vite, designed to manage and display a portfolio of projects.
 This application allows users to create, manage, and showcase their portfolio items.